 - Divvy up high and low activity chores.
 In any household there are jobs that require more mental power and less physical work (cooking, paying the bills) and others that rely on muscle power (vacuuming, taking the garbage out).
 After listing all the weekly chores, suggest that the family member with back pain choose a few that they can do, and you figure out how to do the rest.

 - Hire someone for heavy manual labor.
 Rather than avoid a job that requires lifting or bending, consider hiring someone to move furniture or clean out the garage.
 A small investment will get infrequent tasks accomplished.

 - Take on or minimize driving.
-Driving (getting in and out of the car, constantly looking over one’s shoulder) with back pain can be difficult.
+Driving (getting in and out of the car, constantly looking over one’s shoulder) with back pain can be difficult thanks to all of the getting in and out of the car, constantly looking over one’s shoulder, and other typical driving motions.
 With a little planning, trips can be minimized.
-Better yet, avoid driving all together by using the Internet to make purchases or asking a trusted friend to combine your grocery shopping or errands when they do theirs.
+Better yet, avoid driving altogether by using the Internet to make purchases or asking a trusted friend to do your grocery shopping or small errands when they do theirs.

 - Be a rehab buddy.
-Join in, whether it is an exercise program, a commitment to meditation, or learning about a new hobby.
+Offer to join in, whether it is an exercise program, a commitment to meditation, or learning about a new hobby.
 Interest equals empathy.